How to create the best cold calling script

 A cold calling script in a nutshell

-As you can see, there are many factors that you should look at before you create your own cold calling script: your offer, people you are calling, and the skills of your sales team.
+As you can see, there are many factors that you should look at before you create your own cold calling script: your offer, the people you are calling, and the skills of your sales team.
 There’s no single best recipe for success here, but if you follow a few important steps, you can create your own script in no time:

 1. Greet your interlocutor.
 This goes without saying, but you shouldn’t bombard the person you’re talking to with your offer at the very beginning.